seanjl/SeanLeitch/README.md

 # SeanLeitch
 This is my personal website and portfolio.
 I made it in VS Code, using HTML, CSS and JS.

-It uses the AOS CSS scroll library
+Libraries used:
+  - AOS: CSS Scroll Animations